Snapshots

 notes | string | Optional free-form notes |

-files | list | Every tracked file with its SHA256 hash and size |
+files | list | Every tracked file with its SHA256 hash, size, and mode bits |

 branch_id | string | Which branch the snapshot belongs to |